maximtim/ballot/README.md

 ## Test task: ballot smart contract

-User creates ballot contract with candidates addresses as parameters, and becomes owner.
-Everybody can vote for any of given candidates, but they have to pay 0.1 ETH for their vote request.
-One can vote only once.
-Ballot lasts 3 days, then any user can close it by request.
-Candidate with the highest number of votes (or one of equally highest) gets 90% of accumulated bank and withdraws his prize.
+Contract owner can create various votings with title to identify and candidates to give votes to.
+Votings can run simultaneously.
+Everybody can vote for any of given candidates in any voting, but they have to pay 0.1 ETH for their vote request.
+One can vote only once per voting.
+Voting lasts 3 days, then any user can close it by request.
+Candidate with the highest number of votes (or one of equally highest) gets 90% of accumulated voting bank and withdraws his prize.
 Owner withdraws 10% of bank as commission.

 #### 1) Hardhat tasks:
-- ballot-create
+-  ballot-close-voting           Close voting
-- ballot-vote
+-  ballot-create-voting          Create new voting from Ballot contract.
-- ballot-close
+-  ballot-deploy                 Deploy new Ballot contract.
-- ballot-withdraw
+-  ballot-get-balance            Shows user's locked money that he can withdraw
-- ballot-get-user
+-  ballot-get-user               Prints voting user info
-- ballot-show
+-  ballot-show-voting-info       Prints some of voting properties
-- accounts
+-  ballot-show-votings           Prints all votings names
-- add-days
+-  ballot-vote                   Vote for a candidate of given voting
-- balance
+-  ballot-withdraw               Withdraw money from contract

 Add "--help" to these commands to see explanations.

 Users addresses can also be indexes of accounts from PRIVATE_KEYS_LIST (0,1,2..), for example:
 ```
-> npx hardhat ballot-create --sender 1 --candidates 0,2
+> npx hardhat ballot-deploy --sender 1
 ```

 To work in rinkeby add "--network rinkeby" in task commands.
 To test locally, run "npx hardhat node", then use "--network localhost"